 Article 78 of the New York State Civil Practice Law and Rules (CPLR) provides a mechanism for actions, or inactions, of a government agency or official to be challenged in court.
-There are three basic forms of relief one can seek.Writ of Mandamus
+There are three basic forms of relief one can seek, as our New York government litigation attorneys can explain.Writ of Mandamus

 A Writ of Prohibition seeks to force or compel a government agency or official to refrain from doing something it should not do.
 For example, one might file an Article 78 in the form of a Writ of Prohibition to prohibit an agency, or even a court or judge, from acting outside the scope of their authority.
 If a judge were to unilaterally vacate a defendant’s accepted plea bargained for a guilty plea, for example, that defendant could bring an Article 78 in the form of a Writ of Prohibition.Mandamus of Review

-A Mandamus of Review is utilized where one seeks the reversal of a public agency or official’s decision.
+A Mandamus of Review is utilized by an Article 78 or government litigation lawyer in New York where one seeks the reversal of a public agency or official’s decision.
 Some examples of when an Article 78 in the form of a Mandamus to Review would be used are such things as the denial of a request for a rent increase in a rent stabilized housing unit, the denial of pistol permit applications, a guilty finding in a DMV Traffic Violations Bureau hearing, and a finding of child abuse or neglect made by an agency like Child Protective Services (CPS).